 Caught after curfew: Camelon teenager was out and about at Falkirk town centre pub

-Appearing at Falkirk Sheriff Court last Thursday, Rachel Dunlop, 19, had previously admitted breaching her 7pm to 7am bail curfew at the Newmarket Bar, Upper Newmarket Street, Falkirk on July 22 last year.
+Appearing at Falkirk Sheriff Court last Thursday, Rachel Dunlop, 19, had previously admitted breaching her 7pm to 7am bail curfew.

 Watch more of our videos on Shots!Visit Shots! now